include('http://www.sonyclassics.com/thumbsucker/blog/posts_mostrecent.php'); ?>

 I DON'T KNOW WHAT IT MEANS BUT IT FEELS LIKE THE ANSWER.

 I went to the KCRW studios to do a radio interview with Elvis Mitchell for "The Treatment."
+In the hallway there was a poster that said:

 WE HAVE NOT LEARNED ANYTHING,